bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 end
 ```

-TIP: In any case, Rails will not create foreign key columns for you.
+TIP: In any case, Quails will not create foreign key columns for you.
 You need to explicitly define them as part of your migrations.

 ##### `:inverse_of`